mooman/rails3_sequel/README.md

     db:schema:dump
       Uses Sequel's schema_dumper.
 Stores output in db/schema.rb. db:schema:load
-      Does not work yet, but you can use just run the migrator on the schema file. db:seed
+      Does not work yet, but you can just run Sequel::Migrator on the schema file. db:seed
       Load the seed data from db/seeds.rb
     db:version